This exhibition tells the story of the study of artistic anatomy in America, from John Singleton Copley to Kiki Smith and others. Read more

 A Giant THANK YOU email and the warm and fuzzy feeling that you receive when you support a great cause.Estimated delivery:

-An invitation to the Exhibition Opening mailed directly to your home address.Estimated delivery:Add $1 USD to ship outside the US
+An invitation to the Exhibition Opening mailed directly to your home address.Estimated delivery:Ships anywhere in the world

-A set of three postcards with images from “Teaching the Body.”Estimated delivery:Add $5 USD to ship outside the US
+A set of three postcards with images from “Teaching the Body.”Estimated delivery:Ships anywhere in the world

-A copy of “Teaching the Body” (the illustrated exhibition catalogue).Estimated delivery:Add $10 USD to ship outside the US
+A copy of “Teaching the Body” (the illustrated exhibition catalogue).Estimated delivery:Ships anywhere in the world

-A copy of “Teaching the Body” (the illustrated exhibition catalogue) and a personal thank you note on one of the exhibition postcards.Estimated delivery:Add $10 USD to ship outside the US
+A copy of “Teaching the Body” (the illustrated exhibition catalogue) and a personal thank you note on one of the exhibition postcards.Estimated delivery:Ships anywhere in the world

-A copy of “Teaching the Body” (the illustrated exhibition catalogue), a personal thank you note on one of the exhibition postcards & your name, listed as a contributor IN PRINT in the catalogue.Estimated delivery:Add $10 USD to ship outside the US
+A copy of “Teaching the Body” (the illustrated exhibition catalogue), a personal thank you note on one of the exhibition postcards & your name, listed as a contributor IN PRINT in the catalogue.Estimated delivery:Ships anywhere in the world

 1 backer Limited (29 left of 30)

-An invitation to a private group tour with me, you, a guest & other select Kickstarter contributors, along with a copy of "Teaching the Body" (the illustrated exhibition catalogue)Estimated delivery:Ships within the US only
+An invitation to a private group tour with me, you, a guest & other select Kickstarter contributors, along with a copy of "Teaching the Body" (the illustrated exhibition catalogue)Estimated delivery:Only ships to: United States

 - (30 days)